earv1/curl-to-java/README.md

 <br />

 ## Description
-Generate java requests and tests from curls
+Generate java requests and tests from curls.

 ## How to Use
 <img src="https://img.shields.io/github/v/release/earv1/curl-to-java.svg" />
-- Download the latest <a href="https://github.com/earv1/curl-to-java/releases">release</a>
+- Download the latest <a href="https://github.com/earv1/curl-to-java/releases">release</a>.
-- Add your curls in resources/curls.txt
+- Add your curls in resources/curls.txt.
-- Run `gradle run`
+- Run `gradle run`.

 ## Requirements
 Java 9+